 Working papers

-Gender Diversity Improves Academic Performance
+Gender Diversity Improves Academic Performance [email for draft]

-Information-Optional Policies and the Gender Concealment Gap
+The Gender Concealment Gap

 (with Christine Exley, Raymond Fisman, Judd Kessler, Louis-Pierre Lepage, Corinne Low, Xiaomeng Li, Mattie Toma, and Basit Zafar)